countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

+---
+layout: post
+title: MIT Open Courseware
+author: countdigi
+tags: [ 'compsci' ]
+---

 # MIT Open Courseware

 ## Overview

-For many years the Massachusetts Institute of Technology has offered [MITOpenCourseWare](https://ocw.mit.edu/) with thousands of lectures freely available online.
+For many years the Massachusetts Institute of Technology has offered [MIT Open Courseware](https://ocw.mit.edu/) with thousands of lectures freely available online.
 In tribute here is a transcript of the opening part of a 1986 MIT Lecture for Hewlett Packard engineers based on this ["spell-casting tome"](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs).